-Whenever you’re reading articles about being successful on youtube you’ll probably come across a line telling you that you need to be consistent.
+Whenever you’re reading articles about being successful on Youtube, you’ll probably come across a line telling you that you need to be consistent.
 So, how true is it?
 Do you really need to be consistent to be successful?
 And what does consistent even mean when it comes to youtube?

-What is Consistency?
+What is Consistency On Youtube?

-When most people talk about consistency they’re talking about your schedule being consistent.
+When most people talk about consistency, they’re talking about your schedule being consistent.
 The classic “New videos every Wednesday and Sunday!” style of consistency.

 Personally, I’d say that consistency isn’t so much about your audience anymore, it’s more about the youtube algorithm.
 Videos on youtube tend to have more of a chance of reaching a wider audience if they do well within the first day or two of being uploaded.
 That means you want to get as many people to see that video as possible straight out the gate.
-If your subscribers know that you always release a video at 8pm on a Wednesday then that could be helping your video get off to a great start.
+If your subscribers know that you always release a video at 8 pm on a Wednesday, then that could be helping your video get off to a great start.
 Even if those people miss all your tweets and posts about your new video, they’re still going to know one is going up and hopefully hop on to watch it.

 Basically, it seems like being consistent can help your channel from a youtube algorithm point of view, but it doesn’t necessarily need to be a super strict time and date kind of schedule.
 Having a more general “New Videos Twice a Week” kind of schedule can work just as well if you struggle to stay on top of anything stricter than that.